 In this project, the properties of the YouTube videos such as their title, time gap, category, tags, description, duration, etc., are selected as the inputs to the machine learning model to predict the performances of the videos.

-Several multi-classification algorithms such as stochastic gradient descent, multilayer perceptron neutron network, decision trees, random forest, extreme gradient boosting, gradient boosting method are used to output the predicted category of the video such as non-popular, overwhelming praises, overwhelming bad views, neutral videos, etc. Go through this IEEE paper to get more implementation details of this project.
+Several multi-classification algorithms such as stochastic gradient descent, multilayer perceptron neutron network, decision trees, random forest, gradient boosting methods, etc., are used to output the predicted category of the video such as non-popular, overwhelming praises, overwhelming bad views, neutral videos, etc. Go through this IEEE paper to get more implementation details of this project.

 Spy Project Using Keylogger